slowernews/wisdom-tldr/README.md

 > *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

+When people criticize your life they are speaking about their fears and limitations not yours.<br>
+So ignore and be flattered by these people, whether they are bosses, life-long friends, or even family members.

+Only take advice from [those who are achieving what you want to achieve](#on-feedback), and ignore the rest.

+> *'Never hate people who are jealous of you, but respect their jealousy.
+They think that you're better than them.'*

+> *'Don’t argue your path with other people.
+Walk it.' -- Lazy Yogi*

+> *'The dogs bark but the caravan moves on.' -- Arab proverb*

+> *'Consensus happens just in the beginning and in the end of something.'*

 HOWEVER, beware of blindspots, not all criticism is envy.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*